 It seems obvious that an Ultra-Low freezer should be designed to protect stored samples from being exposed to adverse temperature conditions.
 Key features play a critical role in safeguarding valuable samples.
 There are, however, significant differences in how various Ultra-Low freezers are designed.

-One of the features that is important to consider is the design of the inner doors.
+One feature that is important to consider is the design of the inner doors.
 In addition to an outer door, Ultra-Low freezers characteristically incorporate inner doors to help protect the contents stored inside the cabinet.
 If the freezer has an inner door for each shelf within the unit, this creates enclosed storage compartments inside the freezer.

-A primary design goal for the inner doors should be to minimize warm air and moisture from entering the compartments during door openings.
-Design elements that should be considered are whether and how effectively the inner doors are insulated, whether the design is sturdy enough to prevent sagging, and the use of gaskets to seal the space around the doors to prevent warm, moist air from entering the storage compartments.
+A primary design goal for the inner doors should be to minimize the amount of warm air and moisture that enter the compartments during door openings.
+Design elements that should be considered are as follows: